 You may have some favorite recipes that you've used with your slow cooker for years.
-You can now use this handy IP calculator to take those family favorites and speed up your cooking time with an Instant Pot or other branded pressure cooker.
+You can now use this handy Slow Cooker to Instant Pot calculator to take those family favorites and speed up your cooking time with an Instant Pot or other branded pressure cooker.

 How To Use This Instant Pot Calculator